isc1/QtThread01/README.md

 see where the circle ends up when the worker threads are done.

 The purpose of this app is to demonstrate a simple example of how threading might work to take advantage of multiple cpu cores.
-This code was written by an amateur hobbyist coder, and should not be used as the basis for any production systems without review by a professional developer.
+This code was written by a hobbyist coder, and should not be used as the basis for any production systems without review by a professional developer.
+(I don't think anyone would do that, I'm just trying to provide a warning here that this is totally amateur level code, so use at your own risk.)

+It's also important to understand that the worker threads *are not taking turns* but rather are running as many times as they can (and therefore modifying **locx** as many times as they can) before the mutex lock happens from the other thread.

-One important thing to notice when running this several times is that the circle ends up at different positions every runtime.
-This is because the worker threads are running unequal numbers of times as can be seen by the **totaliterations** counter that qDebug() displays when the workers complete.
+This is the reason the circle ends up at different positions every runtime.
+This happens because the worker threads are running unequal numbers of times as can be seen by the **totaliterations** counter that qDebug() displays when the workers complete.
 The threads get varying levels of cpu time whether because of operating system issues, or how Qt works, or for some other reasons.

 This code does not account for these factors, and so it's an example of how things can get out of sync with threads if they are not managed properly.
-Sometimes the variability between how many times the worker threads runs is quite large, and the circle either barely moves or moves much farther than the "target" square, depending on which worker got more runtime.
+Sometimes the variability between how many times the worker threads run is quite large, and the circle either barely moves or moves much farther than the "target" square, depending on which worker got more runtime.
+This is one example of why threads are kind of intimidating to me, personally. :-)  It's easy for weird things to happen that do not have obvious causes.
+You can uncomment the **usleep(1)** functions in the workers to see more.

 It should be noted that we are not killing the threads properly: closing the window by clicking the X button on the window while **shutdowncounter** > 0 (i.e. before the